 GS TROPHY BIKE

-To be prepared for any situation, the R 1200 GS Rally is upgraded with original BMW motorcycle accessories to help participants navigate any terrain safer and more comfortably.
+To be prepared for any situation, the R 1200 GS Rally was upgraded with original BMW motorcycle accessories to help participants navigate any terrain safer and more comfortably.
 We introduce you to the accessories – so you can make your own GS to a real GS Trophy Bike.

 Adjustable rider foot rests.